NawfelBgh/limitime/README.md

 A blank line in that file means INFINITY.
 And numbers prepended with a zero are interpreted in octal.

-This program will then maintain the amount of time (in minutes) consumed by the user `foo` during the same day in the directory `consumed/foo`.
+This program will then maintain the amount of time (in minutes) consumed by the user `foo` during the same day in the file `consumed/foo`.

 The permission are set so that all users can read the content of the files inside `limits` and `consumed`.